bc0428/Kaggle_Competitions/Titanic - Machine Learning from Disaster/README.md

 In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

 <h2> Conclusion and Reflection </h2>
 Logistic regression model were used, several models were trained to compare the effect of backward elimination.
-Turns out eliminating less significant independet variables has a negative impact on accuracy. <br>
+Turns out eliminating statistical insignificant independet variables has a negative impact on accuracy. <br>
 Kaggle score: 0.76794<br>
 Ranking: top 64.5% at the time of submission<br>